schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 #### Beschreiber wohnen einer Figur inne {.unnumbered}

 Jeder Beschreiber ist ein wesentlicher, ihr innewohnender Teil der Figur.
 Normalerweise können sie ihr also auch nicht weggenommen oder entfernt werden oder verloren gehen (allerdings können sie unter Umständen vergessen oder eingeschränkt sein).
-Mach deine Beschreiber nicht zu Gegenständen oder Geräten.
+Mach deine Beschreiber also nicht zu Gegenständen oder Geräten.

 <!-- Descriptors are innate
 Each Descriptor is an integral and innate part of the character.  ey can- not normally be taken away, lost or removed (though they might be forgot- ten or restricted under the right circum- stances).
 Do not make your Descriptors items of equipment.